LaurentSmeets/Master-Thesis/research archive code/README.md

-The folder **code** hosts the Markdown file with all the annotated R code needed to reproduce this project
+The folder **code** hosts the Markdown file with all the annotated R code needed to reproduce this project.
+The other folders contain the different imput files needed or the output files that are created.